 Land equity is the difference between the value of your land and how much you owe on it.

 If you sold your land tomorrow the land equity would be how much you have left in your hand.
 This land equity can be used as collateral.
 It is common practice to use land equity to apply for construction loans.

 If you need a loan greater than $10,000 exploring a construction loan may be the right choice for you.
 Some lenders will approve a construction loan with land equity (or secured loan ) dependant upon how the land values up during the loan process.

 The lender will require their valuer to estimate the costs and value of the completed property if land is being used as collateral.
-If this estimate comes out as favourable the lender/bank will take these into consideration for the loan approval.
+If this estimate comes out as favourable, the lender/bank will take these into consideration for the loan approval.

 Borrowing power is the main problem when it comes to getting a land equity loan.